Posted on

 I know I have not been able to share everything available in 4-H but the best thing about it is that it is available to everyone.
 You don’t need a high GPA or special athletic ability or talent in the arts.
 It isn’t expensive to get involved and benefit from 4-H.

 In the United States, 4-H is in every county.
 For information, you can contact your local county state extension service office.
-In Tennessee, the office locations and contact information can be found here: For other states, you can find information on your state extension service website or at the national 4-H website.
+You can find information on your state extension service website or at the national 4-H website.

 The Benefits of 4-H for homeschoolers #4H #homeschooling #extracurricula